Aravind-11/Cuda-programming-exercises/README.md

 ## Overview

 This repository isn't just a showcase of code; it's an interactive learning environment.
-We provide educational CUDA samples using NVIDIA's Thrust library, focusing on practical scenarios like particle-based simulations.
+It provides example CUDA samples using NVIDIA's Thrust library, focusing on practical scenarios like particle-based simulations.
 More importantly, you'll find opportunities to **execute the code, experiment, and test your understanding** of parallel computing patterns and crucial performance optimization techniques.

 ## Examples & Exercises